Best Piano Brands in the World

 5. Grotrian-Steinweg

 Grotrian is a German piano brand established in 1835 and is now a family business in the 5th and 6th generations.
-Curiously Grotrian family partnered up with and later took over a piano factory first built by Heinrich Steinweg (future Henry Steinway – founder of Steinway Sons).
+Curiously, the Grotrian family partnered up with and later took over a piano factory first built by Heinrich Steinweg (future Henry Steinway – founder of Steinway Sons).
 The first pianos bore a double name – Grotrian-Steinweg.
-From the get-go, Gortiran’s core values were building great pianos and inventing improvements to already excellent instruments.
+From the get-go, Grotrian’s core values were building great pianos and inventing improvements to already excellent instruments.

 6. Sauter